gazievDima/PatternsGoF/README.md

 - Structural
 - Behavioral

-+ using JUnit4 tests with Library Mockito
+also using JUnit4 tests with Library Mockito